eldrige/Career-App/README.md

 # CareerApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.8. to aid Cameroon students choose the right careers and entrace examinations in a variety of fields.

 ## Development server